Learn natural, earth-friendly ways to eliminate garden pests that wreak havoc in your yard or garden.

 - If light makes it into the tunnel, the mole will abandon that tunnel due to the threat of predators from above.

-What: Insect Pests.
-Little white, purple, brown, black, yellow, or green insects that are laid by egg on the underside of plant leaves, where they hatch and start to feed by sticking their needle-like mouth into plant tissues
+Aphids are small white, purple, brown, black, yellow, or green insects that are laid by egg on the underside of plant leaves, where they hatch and start to feed by sticking their needle-like mouth into plant tissues

 While feeding, they can inject a toxin into the plant tissue that makes leaves curl and can further distort growth.
 They also can produce what's called "honey-dew", which is their waste product.

 - Spraying and washing will need to be done repeatedly as one washing doesn't catch all Aphids.